Chart Color Schemes

 AreaSearch assessment of residential development activity positions Merrylands - Holroyd among the top 25% of areas assessed nationwide

-This indicates that new construction is keeping pace with or exceeding demand, providing more options for buyers and potentially facilitating population growth beyond current projections.
-The average expected construction cost value of new properties was $211,000, which is below the regional average, suggesting more affordable housing options.
-In FY26, commercial approvals totaled $17.7 million, indicating balanced commercial development activity in the area.
+This indicates that new construction is keeping pace with or exceeding demand, providing more options for buyers and facilitating population growth.
+The average value of new properties constructed was $211,000, which is below the regional average, suggesting more affordable housing options.
+In FY26, commercial approvals totaling $17.7 million have been registered, indicating balanced commercial development activity in the area.
 Compared to Greater Sydney, Merrylands - Holroyd has 136.0% more new home approvals per person, offering ample choice for buyers despite a recent slowdown in building activity.
 This high level of activity reflects strong developer confidence in the area.
-The dwelling mix shows 13.0% detached dwellings and 87.0% townhouses or apartments, indicating a shift towards compact living that offers affordable entry pathways and attracts downsizers, investors, and first-time purchasers.
-This is a significant change from the current housing mix of 41.0% houses, reflecting reduced availability of development sites and shifting lifestyle demands and affordability requirements.
+New building activity in Merrylands - Holroyd consists of approximately 13.0% detached dwellings and 87.0% townhouses or apartments.
+This shift towards compact living offers affordable entry pathways, attracting downsizers, investors, and first-time purchasers.

 Frequently Asked Questions - Development